-Monster Hunter World weapon types come in a range of shapes and sizes, and deciding which to choose can feel overwhelming.
+Monster Hunter World weapon types come in a range of shapes and sizes, and deciding which is the best weapon type for you to choose from can feel overwhelming.

 Which weapon is best for you in Monster Hunter World?

-For those coming from other Monster Hunter games, it should be noted there are no new weapon types in Monster Hunter World, so if you have a favourite from a previous game, then that should behave much the same here.
+For those coming from other Monster Hunter games, it should be noted there are no new weapon types in Monster Hunter World, however some weapons have new mechanics or have been revamped - especially the game's ranged offering.

 Sword and Shield

 - Fast, fluid combos that allow you to dip in and out of the hunt.

 - Ability to use the Slinger and other items while the weapon is drawn.

 - Despite its short range, the charge slash allows you to perform a followup jumping slash, letting you mount monsters easier.

 - Setting up the Charge Slash should be the way that you play the Sword and Shield, with the combo flurries serving as additional damage, should you need it.

 - We'd say the Sword and Shield is the perfect entry point for beginners.